fidanmova/Backend/bookstore/TASKS.md

      - book pages textbox.
      - author: select.
      - book description texterea.
-2. create a route addbook (get/post).
+2. create two route addbook (get/post).
 3. for get method, render addbook, send also all authors as an object.
 4. for post: Store the new book to books.json file, increnet the id.
 5. if success: redirect to allbooks page.